Getting started

 When will my changes go live?
 (Sync schedule)

-Currently, there is no strictly set synchronization schedule.
-To show translated text on the website, the text needs to be exported from Pontoon into Zabbix documentation repository.
+The translated text will appear on the website after being exported from the translation platform into Zabbix documentation repository.
 This is a source repo for generating HTML pages for zabbix.com/documentation.
+Usually, the translation can be seen after at least one hour.

 Why is my translation overridden by "Imported" translation?